cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 *Figure 17: CryptAcquireContextA and CryptImportKey called*

-Next, it will have infinite while loops to wait for the main thread to add the path to encrypt or to send a signal to stop encrypting.
+Next, it will enter an infinite loop to wait for the main thread to add a target drive path or to send a stop signal.
 This is accomplished solely through the shared thread struct that was created before launching these threads.
 Because the struct is shared between multiple threads, calls to **EnterCriticalSection** and **LeaveCriticalSection** are critical to maintain a thread-safe environment during encryption.

 ![alt text](/uploads/Conti14.PNG)